Carl A. Parker: Death

 Parker died in Port Arthur, Texas, on March 22, 2024, at the age of 89.
+He was survived by his wife, Dr. Beverly Parker, his son Allen, with whom he practiced law for many years, and two daughters.

 Following his death, a memoir was published.
 Turtle on a Post is a collection of memoirs that tells the story of the life and legacy of Senator Carl Parker as told to Jim Sanderson.